Mojo-LB/CryptoNoteTipBot/README.md

 ## This Should work with Monero, and any fork that uses 12-decimals

-If you like to adjust to other forks that don't use 12-decimals, please change decimal value in
+If you like to adjust to other forks that don't use 12-decimals, please change decimal value in `node-mdules/xmr-nodejs` or create a new module for your prefered coin

 --- Standard Requirements :